fbgallet/roam-extension-calendar/README.md

 You have also basic control on events displayed from Google Calendar but not imported/sync to Roam.
 You can:

 - move/expand them to change their date/time
-- check/uncheck them if they include `[ ] / [x]` or `[[TODO]] / DONE` at the beginning of their title,
+- check/uncheck them if they include `[ ] / [x]` or `[[TODO]] / [[DONE]]` at the beginning of their title,
 - delete them (with confirmation dialog)

+The current month and any subsequent month that has been viewed are stored in cache (browser local storage) for instant display and for offline display.
+A warning message will be displayed in the event popover when you are offline (since the Google calendar event is possibily not up-to-date).

 ### Configuration

-Connect a Google account by opening the Google Calendar configuration dialog in the Full calendar settings or by clicking on the "Google Calendar" tag in the filter bar, then the gear icon.
+Connect a Google account by opening the Google Calendar configuration dialog in the Full calendar settings or by clicking on the "Google Calendar" tag in the filter bar, and click the gear icon, then "Connect".
 A popup window should open, prompting you to choose your Google account (if it doesn't open, popup blocking is enabled in your browser; an icon should appear in the address bar to grant your browser permission).
 Full Calendar's privacy policy is detailed [here](https://www.the-thought-experimenter.com/roam-extensions/full-calendar/privacy) and the code of the backend is open source (see [here](https://github.com/fbgallet/roam-calendar--auth-backend)).
-No personal data is stored on a remote server and your event data is only temporarily saved in the browser's local storage to ensure faster display.
+No personal data is stored on a remote server, only a token is used for automatic reconnexion and encrypted to be stored locally.
+Your event data is only temporarily saved in the browser's local storage to ensure faster display (you can clean cache on demand in the Google Calendar settings dialog).

 If the connection was successful, it will show "✅ Connected to google" at the top of the dialog box.
 And in the calendar filter bar a green dot 🟢 will be displayed.
 The dot will be red 🔴 in case of disconnection (or when you are offline, for example).
 It can be sometimes necessary to reconnect your Google account if the connection token has expired.

 Once connected, the list of your calendars appears.
 Select a default calendar and customize the tags and aliases.
 The first tag will be automatically inserted into a block that you synchronize or will trigger synchronization if you insert it yourself.
+By default, an enabled calendar can be synced both way, but you can limit to only import (view only its events, not synced to any block) or export (create a new events on this calendar, but never sync it with any block.

 A calendar can be used as a "separate" tag (from the main Google calendar tag) to facilitate selective display or sorting or to assign it a specific color.
 By default, all calendars will be linked to the Google calendar tag